Thornton-Donovan Handbook 2013-2014

 This handbook is designed to help students and parents become familiar with T-D’s rules and procedures.
 Understanding and accepting these guidelines should only enhance the friendly atmosphere of the school and contribute to a successful school year.

 The Board of Trustees of Thornton-Donovan School is comprised of nine men and women who voluntarily serve the School.
 Their chief responsibilities are overseeing the School’s financial affairs and setting policy.
+T-D is an unendowed institution, and it is imperative that all families fulfill their yearly financial obligations.

 The Loyalty Fund was created to allow families whose children benefit from a T-D education to become investors in the T-D of today and tomorrow.
 Gifts are tax deductible, are receipted as such, and gratefully received.